angiegranda/TicTacToe3D/devdocs.md

 We keep track of the int outputs from AlphaBetaPruning in each layer of depth and add them to the scores list.
 Suppose we are in depth 3, we have new 10 best moves to explore from there, each one will be choosen and call next depth of AlphaBetaPruning() which will return a score for each of them, those scores are saved in the list, each score having the same index as the coordinates each respective coordinates in freeSquares(top10), when we are maximazing we wants the coordinates that has the highest score and minimazin the minimum, so we call the getMax(list, true/false) to get that index and set the BestMove(Z,X,Y).

 - **private int GetMax(list, true/false)** : looks for the highest element in the list if true or the minimum if false.
 GetMin() GetMax() could be possible too but since they were the same code now they are unified.
-- **private int GetScore(currentTurn, depth, previousWinner)** : if the previousWinner is the current player then we return a positive score, else a negative score.
 - **public static GetFreeSquares()** : it does not belong to any instance of minimax, used in the Test1() of UniTest1.cs file.
 Gets the board (we may assume the matrix will be filled differently in each depth and for iteration of the AlphaBetaPruning()) and returns a list with the free squares.
 - **private int OccupiedSquares()**: It is called to compared if the currentMatrix is completely filled or not, so it returns the current number of occupied cells by any player.